-As a pool or spa owner, it is your responsibility to provide optimal water safety for kids and adults alike; thus providing your swimmers with a problem free aquatic recreational environment.
+As a swimming pool and spa owners, it's our responsibility to provide optimal water safety for kids and adults alike; thus providing our swimmers with a problem free aquatic recreational environment.
 Consequently, failure to properly implement a swimming pool safety protocol can result in serious injuries, diseases, or even death in some cases.

 Whatever the case maybe, it would be in your best interest to make sure that you and your staff are properly trained, certified and equip with all the necessary swimming pool water safety facts.
 This is a responsibility of you as the manager/operator.

 The water safety tips that governs your recreational water facility is extremely important not only to you, but also to the well being of its users as well.
-To ensure that your swimming pool safety or spa safety operations meets the national and international operating standards, it's important that all staff members receive:
+To ensure that your swimming pool safety or spa safety operations meet the national and international operating standards, it's important that all staff members receive:

-As a manager or owner a pool or spa, you have to ensure that any micro-biological or chemical hazards are properly taken care of immediately or stored away properly.
+As a manager or owner of a pool or spa, you have to ensure that any micro-biological or swimming pool chemical hazards are properly taken care of immediately or stored away properly.
 These pool safety tips are measures that will help to ensure that all possible risks to the health of your family and guests are taken care of or are non-existent.

 There several government public regulatory agencies that are involved with implementing strict regulations and guidelines that ensure the health and water safety for kids and adults during their time in and around a swimming pool or spa.
 These agencies are as follows: